Any information in this column is purely educational and should not be used as medical advice.

 The same answer as above!
-There’s isn’t any medical reason that you should avoid receiving penetrative vaginal/front hole sex for any amount of time following an abortion.
+There isn't any medical reason that you should avoid receiving penetrative vaginal/front hole sex for any amount of time following an abortion.

 How long after an abortion can you receive anal sex?

-There isn’t any medical reason that you should avoid anal sex after an abortion for any time period.
-The increased size of the uterus from pregnancy can sometimes cause discomfort from anal sex that was comfortable for you before, so adjusting positions or going slow can make sense.
+There isn't any medical reason that you should avoid anal sex after an abortion for any time period.
+The increased uterus size from pregnancy can sometimes cause discomfort from anal sex that was comfortable for you before, so adjusting positions or going slow can make sense.